Overview of financing sources

 The German Act on the Accreditation Body and European Regulation (EC) Nr.
 765/2008. constitute the legal basis for the statutory accreditation activity of DAkkS.

-Fees are charged by time required on the basis of AkkStelleGebV, the ordinance on fees for accreditation bodies enacted by the Federal Ministry for Economic Affairs and Energy.
+Fees are charged by time required on the basis of AkkStelleGebV, the ordinance on fees for accreditation bodies enacted by the Federal Ministry for Economic Affairs and Climate Action.
 Disbursements are governed by BGebG, the act on fees and expenses for federal services.
 Fees are calculated to cover all personnel and material costs associated with “individually attributable public services”.

 DAkkS also carries out its accreditation activities outside the territorial scope of the Act on the Accreditation Body and Regulation (EC) No.765/2008.
 DAkkS charges the costs for these non-statutory accreditation services in accordance with a separate list of fees for activities abroad.